kaifcodec/perplexity-ai-ssl-unpinned/README.md

 All rights to the original app belong to Perplexity AI, Inc.
 Do not use these files for commercial redistribution, impersonation, or malicious purposes.
 > The author will not be responsible for any type of data loss or bans.

-> If you use this beyond personal use the will not be responsible for any type of harm you cause.
+> If you use this beyond personal use the author will not be responsible for any type of harm you cause.